php-flasher/php-flasher/docs/_includes/_usage.md

 ## <i class="fa-duotone fa-list-radio"></i> Usage

-To display a notification message, you can either use the `flash()` helper method or obtain an instance of `flasher` from the service container.
-Then, before returning a view or redirecting, call the `success()` method and pass in the desired message to be displayed.
+To show a notification message, you can use the `flash()` helper function or get an instance of `flasher` from the service container.
+Before you return a view or redirect, call one of the notification methods like `success()` and pass in the message you want to display.

 {% assign id = '#/ PHPFlasher' %}
 {% assign type = 'success' %}